-Delaware Lake is part of a system of dams that reduce flood stages in the Olentangy, Scioto, and Ohio River Basins; benefiting communities and agricultural lands between Delaware and the Gulf of Mexico.
-Delaware Dam and Reservoir is located 32 miles above the mouth of the scenic Olentangy River, a tributary of the Scioto River, near Delaware Ohio.
-Authorized by the Flood Control Act of 1938 for the purposes of flood reduction, low-flow control for pollution reduction and water supply, recreation and fish and wildlife management, the project was constructed between 1947 and 1951 at a cost of $ 4,307,000.
-The project was constructed and is operated by the U.S. Army Corps of Engineers, Huntington District.
-The Dam is a rolled earth fill type with a concrete gated spillway section.
-At a length of 3 ½ miles and a height of 92 feet, Delaware Dam controls a drainage area of 386 square miles through the use of five gated sluices and six 25 foot by 32 foot tainter/radial gates.
-Golden Age and Golden Access passports may be used for a 50% discount at all Federally operated areas where a fee is charged.
+Delaware Lake is part of a system of dams that provide flood damage reduction in the Olentangy, Scioto, and Ohio River Basins.
+Authorized by the Flood Control Act of 1938 for the purposes of Flood Damage Reduction, Pollution Reduction, Water Supply, Recreation, and Fish and Wildlife Management.
+The project was constructed between 1947 and 1951 at a cost of $ 4,307,000 by the US Army Corps of Engineers.
+At a length of 3 ½ miles and a height of 92 feet, Delaware Dam controls a drainage area of 386 square miles.

 740-363-4011.
 Call 740-369-2015 for a recorded message providing updated lake and project information.
 Delaware State Park Office, 740-369-2761.
 Delaware Wildlife Area, 740-747-2525

 Delaware Dam is located about 4 miles north of the city of Delaware, Ohio.
 From Delaware take Route 23 north to the dam and project office.
 See Map